 Things to do in Vienna August 2020.
 August is a great month to explore Vienna’s green side.
 While the Film and Food Festival on Rathausplatz and the Summerstage at Danube Canal continue in the city centre, there are a few excellent corners to discover in the Vienna Woods, just at your doorstep.
 Wine tasting tours, boat trips on the Danube, and a segway tour through Vienna are among my favourite things to do in and around my hometown.

 Things to do in Vienna August 2020.
-I have done boat trips both to Bratislava and in Wachau Valley, and loved them.
+Over the past few years I have done boat trips both to Bratislava and in Wachau Valley, and loved them.
 Definitely the most exciting and new boat ride is a ride in a traditional Zille (see photo).

 During a tour along villages and castle ruins you can even taste the local wines that Wachau is so famous for.